Danny-Devs/gitlify/README.md

 # CodeGrok

-Deeply understand any public GitHub repository with AI-powered explanations and visualizations.
+Master any public GitHub repository with AI-powered explanations and visualizations - without spending a penny on API calls.

 ## Overview

-CodeGrok transforms complex GitHub repositories into intuitive learning experiences, helping developers understand unfamiliar codebases faster.
-Using locally hosted Large Language Models, we provide multi-layered explanations that cover everything from high-level architecture to detailed implementation, with the goal of enabling users to progress from understanding to meaningful contribution.
+CodeGrok transforms complex GitHub repositories into intuitive learning experiences, helping developers master unfamiliar codebases faster.
+Using locally hosted Large Language Models, we provide multi-layered explanations that cover everything from high-level architecture to detailed implementation, with the goal of enabling users to progress from understanding to meaningful contribution - all with zero API costs.

 - **Multi-layered Explanations**: Access explanations that adapt to your level of understanding
 - **Side-by-side Code Annotations**: See detailed explanations right alongside the code
 - **Visual Understanding**: View generated diagrams that illustrate component relationships
 - **Contribution Pathways**: Identify opportunities to contribute through tests, documentation, or refactoring
+- **Zero API Costs**: Use your own computing resources instead of paying for closed-source LLMs
 - **Community Enhancement**: Explanations improve through user feedback and A/B testing

 ## Features